rimironenko/lambda-url-invocation-app/README.md

 ## Deployment

-The generated project contains a default [SAM template](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-function.html) file `template.yaml` where you can configure different properties of your lambda function such as memory size and timeout.
+The project contains a [SAM template](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-resource-function.html) file `template.yaml` where you can configure different properties of lambda functions such as memory size and timeout.
 You might also need to add specific policies to the lambda function so that it can access other AWS resources.

 To deploy the application, you can run the following command: